 Note:

-• The following feature is not available in Metacat 3.0.0.
-If you’ve installed Metacat v3.0.0, or have upgraded to Metacat v3.0.0, please ignore this section.
+The following feature is not available in Metacat 3.0.0 or above.
+If you’ve installed or upgraded to Metacat v3.0.0 or above, please ignore this section.

 In cases where Metacat has participated in replication with other Metacat servers, it may be useful to generate System Metadata for those replica records as well.
 Please consult both the replication partner’s administrator and the DataONE administrators before generating System Metadata for replica content.